Monday, February 23, 2026 5:22 PM IST

 Why This Study Matters for India

-India ranks third globally in dementia prevalence, according to data from the Indian Council of Research (ICMR) and the Alzheimer’s Association.
+India ranks third globally in dementia prevalence, according to data from the Indian Council of Medical Research (ICMR) and the Alzheimer’s Association.
 With a high population density and a growing number of lifestyle-related diseases, India faces unique challenges in managing dementia.

 Key Epidemiological Insights for India